True and the Rainbow Kingdom

-True and the Rainbow Kingdom is an animated children's web series produced by Home Plate Entertainment and Guru Studio in collaboration with American artist duo FriendsWithYou and Pharrell Williams' I Am Other.
-Based on the artwork by FriendsWithYou, it aired on CBC Television in Canada, WIPR-TV in Puerto Rico and Netflix in the United States and internationally.
+True and the Rainbow Kingdom is an animated children's television series produced by Home Plate Entertainment and Guru Studio in collaboration with American artist duo FriendsWithYou and Pharrell Williams' I Am Other.
+Based on the artwork by FriendsWithYou, it aired on CBC Television in Canada and streamed exclusively on Netflix everywhere else.

 The 10-episode first season of the series was released on Netflix on August 11, 2017, which led to two five-episode spin-off series, Season 2, titled True: Magical Friends and True: Wonderful Wishes, both of which debuted on June 15, 2018.
 The series was renewed for a 4-episode second season of the series, titled Mushroom Town, which was released on Netflix on May 3, 2019.
 True Tunes was released on July 12 on Netflix, with 8 new tracks.
 The series finale, titled Wild Yetis, was released on August 30, 2019.

-The series was broadcast in the UK as a TV show on Tiny Pop from April 4, 2020 until April 23, 2022.
+The series was broadcast in the UK as a TV show on Tiny Pop from 4 April 2020 until March 2023.